-Past participants of Innovacorp programs (e.g., Demo at Sea, ESCF, etc.) may apply for this competition.
+Past participants of Innovacorp programs (e.g., Demo at Sea, ESCF, etc.) are eligible and may apply for this competition.

 Eligibility details can be found in the info kit.

 How do I apply?

 Intersect is closed for submissions!
-The submission deadline was Friday, December 28, 2018, at 11:59 pm AST.
+The submission deadline was Thursday, May 30, 2019, at 11:59 pm ADT.
 Entering was easy.
-Applicants simply submit a summary of how their start-up will address the opportunity identified by Protocase.
+Applicants simply submit a summary of how their start-up will address the opportunity identified by Destination Cape Breton Association.

-The winner will receive $5,000 in non-dilutive, non-repayable funding, guidance from seasoned business people and up to $2,500 in product development and prototyping from Protocase.
+The winner will receive $10,000 in non-dilutive, non-repayable funding, guidance from seasoned business professionals.

 The awards are intended for the establishment and/or future development of the start-up.